Introduction

 • If one check type is restricted entirely while the other is not, only checks with "View" or "View & Print" will be displayed

-Please note: Admin rights do not automatically grant check access permissions.
-The ability to view or print checks is controlled exclusively by the settings per check type on the FIS tab in user settings
+NOTE: Remember that Admin rights do not automatically grant check access permissions.
+The ability to view or print checks is controlled exclusively by the settings per check type on the FIS tab in user settings.

 C. Best Practices